Outry08/PaperMarioMetroidvania/README.md

 A 2D-Platformer game in the art style of Paper Mario with planned gameplay elements of the Metroidvania genre.
 Made in Unity with C# scripts.

 ## Running The Program
-Open orject in unity and click run.
+Open project in unity and click run.

 ## Visuals
 Gameplay Image: